Register a Georgia Foreign LLC

 Ready to do business in The Peach State?
 You can Register Your Foreign LLC in Georgia now with Northwest.

-You may submit your Application for Certificate of Authority online or by mail.
+You may submit your Application for Certificate of Authority online by mail, or in person.
+If filing online, you’ll need to create a user account.

 Online: